 Tenancy deposits and rent in advance

-Most private landlords ask for a deposit, usually the same as to one month's rent, before letting a room or a property.
+Most private landlords ask for a deposit, usually the same as one month's rent, before letting a room or property.

-This money is their security against non-payment of rent, damage to their property or removal of furniture.
+This money is their security against the non-payment of rent, damage to property, or removal of furniture.

-Your landlord must place your deposit into a Tenancy Deposit Protection Scheme.
-If they fail to do so, they will lose some of their rights to issue you notice if they wish you to leave.
+Your landlord will place your deposit into a Tenancy Deposit Protection Scheme.
+If they do not, they will lose some of their rights to issue you notice if they wish you to leave.

-You can find further information on the Tenancy Deposit Protection Scheme page on the Gov.UK website.
+You can find further information on the government Tenancy Deposit Protection Scheme webpage.

 Wherever you go and however we can help you it is important to have an income.

 If you are unsure about what you can or can’t claim for, please visit the entitledto website.

 An agent or landlord may also ask for an extra fee for drawing up the tenancy agreement and inventory.

 No financial help is available for this.
 However, they can only charge these fees where they have found accommodation for you.

 It is illegal for an agency to charge for registering with them.
 If an agency asks for cash before finding a property for you, get advice.
 You should not have to pay for information from them or to go on their lists.